gbatzel/gbatzel/README.md

 # gbatzel.github.io

-I'd like to acknowledge this person: http://jmcglone.com/guides/github-pages/ for providing the template.
-I implemented Disqus for comments.
-Please block the GA and Disqus scripts if using the site.
-Thanks!
+I'd like to acknowledge http://jmcglone.com/guides/github-pages/ for providing the template.
+Please block the GA and Disqus scripts if using the site for your own template.

 Grant